 The Occupational Safety and Health Administration (OSHA) requires that protective eye and face devices must comply with the ANSI/ISEA Z87.1 Standard: Occupational and Educational Personal Eye and Face Protection Devices.

 In most contexts, ASTM standards are not legal obligations but optional guidelines that can help you to design a safer product.

 In addition to the standards themselves, ASTM publishes detailed descriptions of testing methodology to guide you in ascertaining that your goods are as safe to use as possible.

-Note: Adhering to ASTM standards benefits your business by helping to avoid forced recalls, which may occur even in the absence of a violation of mandatory safety standards should your product prove unsafe in practice.
+Even if they might not be mandatory, adhering to ASTM standards benefits your business by helping to avoid forced recalls, which may occur even in the absence of a violation of mandatory safety standards should your product prove unsafe in practice.